mongerrr/Openmoto1/README.md

 I have written a post on the OpenMoto blog about printing [here](http://mongerrr.github.io/2016-07-24-trials-name-board-printing/)

 ### Instructions For Modification
-If you think you would like to make some improvements to the design, feel free to make changes!
+If you would like to make some improvements to the design, feel free to make changes!
 To do this;
 - Use the download link to get all the files in this folder
 - Extract the files from the zip folder